alielw/APS-NGS-day1-PM/README.md

 ---

-## 3. Visualise alignments
+## PRACTICAL -  3.
+Visualise alignments

 * **Interactive Genome Viewer**

 We can view read alignments to the reference genome with [IGV](http://software.broadinstitute.org/software/igv/) on the Desktop.

-## Exercise

-We can view read alignments to the reference genome with [IGV](http://software.broadinstitute.org/software/igv/) on the Desktop.

-* First sort the SAM file with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).
+* First, sort the SAM file with [Samtools](http://www.htslib.org/doc/samtools-1.0.html).
 By default Samtools sorts files by coordinate.
 It is easier to handle BAM files as they are compressed so at the same time we convert to a BAM format.

 		samtools view -Su 60A.sam | samtools sort -o 60A.sorted.bam